verbb/formie/docs/guides/email-notifications/pdf-attachments-with-email-notifications.md

 | `form` | Form element |
 | `contentHtml` | HTML from the notification's email content field |

-## Step 2 — Register the PDF template in Formie
+## Step 2 — Register the PDF Template in Formie

 1. Go to **Formie → Settings → PDF Templates**
 2. Create a new template (for example `Application Summary`)